aeilot/OCRit/README.md

 ## Acknowledgements
 - [DeepSeek-OCR](https://github.com/deepseek-ai/DeepSeek-OCR/) — thank you to the authors of the OCR model and tooling.
+- [Silicon Flow](https://siliconflow.cn/) - thank you for providing the model API.

 ## Contact
 If you have questions or need help, open an issue on the repository: https://github.com/aeilot/OCRit/issues